Cray-HPE/docs-csm/troubleshooting/dhcp_runbook.md

 **Cause:** `dhcp-helper.py` runs on a 3 minute CronJob and reconciles active Kea DHCP leases against SMD.
 If it finds an active lease for a MAC address with no corresponding SMD record, it re-creates the record.
-There is no locking mechanism to honour admin deletions, so any deletion is silently reversed on the next run as long as the Kea lease remains active.
+There is no locking mechanism to honor admin deletions, so any deletion is silently reversed on the next run as long as the Kea lease remains active.

 **Workaround:** Delete the Kea lease **before** deleting the SMD record.